 The film is shown in the auditorium located in the former maintenance building.
 The minimum age for viewing the film is 12.

 The auditorium does not accept reservations.
-It can seat up to 50 people (due to the pandemic).
+It can seat up to 200 people.

 The documentary “The Dachau Concentration Camp” (2021)